eventure/hide.client.linux/README.md

   -l port
     	listen port
 ```
-WireGuard kernel module may listen on a user-defined port for encrypted traffic.
+Specify a listen port for encrypted WireGuard traffic.
 ```
   -m mark
-    	firewall mark for wireguard and hide.me client originated traffic (default 55555)
+    	firewall mark for wireguard traffic (default 0 - no packet marks)
 ```
-Hide.me CLI takes advantage of the WireGuard module's ability to mark WireGuard traffic.
-Packet marks make it possible for
-Linux to selectively route traffic according to RPDB policies.

-Setting this option to any other value than 0 is supported, however setting it to 0 is not as such a setting turns off
-the required functionality.
+Set the firewall mark the WireGuard kernel module will mark its packets with.
 ```
   -p port
     	remote port (default 432)